pointedsphere/holdem_poker_utilities/README.md

 ### General use

-Consider the state of the table with 3 players after the flop, where our hand is Ks Kd, (for some reason) we know another players hold is Qh Qd and the flop is 5H, 6s, 10d.
+Consider the state of the table with 3 players after the flop, where our hand is KS KD, (for some reason) we know another players hold is QH QD and the flop is 5H, 6S, 10D.
 We then wish to fun a Monte Carlo sim over 10^6 iterations to see what happens here, this can be done in Python (after compiling the module with ``make python``) with:

 ```
 import holdEm